shri3695/TSECWorkshop/README.md

 # TSEC Workshop

-This is Day 1 of the workshop
+This is Day 1 of the workshop. shristi shetty